 Complete Cat Nail Trimming Guide

 Regular nail trimming is an important part of cat care that protects both you and your furniture while keeping your cat comfortable.
-This guide covers everything you need to know about trimming your cat's nails safely at home.
+This guide focuses on everything you need to know about trimming your cat's nails safely at home.

 Why Trim Cat Nails?